Pirate1029/02_BattleTank/README.md

 + Write an Elevate method called from MoveBarrelTowards method in TankAimingComponent.cpp
 + Forward declare UTankBarrel in TankAimingComponent.h
 + including TankBarrel.h in TankAimingComponent.cpp (as Barrel is derived from UTankBarrel)

+### BlueprintSpawnableComponent()

++ Make TankBarrel a custom component with 'meta = (BlueprintSpawnableComponent)'  as a parameter of UCLASS
++ Hide "collision" category
++ Make min and max elevation degrees for barrel with sensible defaults